-The girls are divided into two groups and it’s not the usual fishbowl girl, model and sideliner categorization that you will find in most places in Bangkok and Pattaya but simply beautiful girls on the one side and extremely beautiful girls one the other side.
+The girls are divided into two groups and it’s not the usual fishbowl girl, model and sideliner categorization that you will find in most places in Bangkok and Pattaya, but simply beautiful girls on the one side and extremely beautiful girls on the other side.
 Rates for the two hour soapy massages are 2,000 Baht and 2,500 Baht respectively.

 There is really more to the Pink Hotel than just the soapy massage and that’s why it was originally called a “complex”.
 You will find two different types of sexual entertainment here and that’s one big bar with working girls and downstairs there is a big stage with comfortable couches where you can hang out and watch up to 70 girls performing songs and dancing to Thai karaoke music.

 The girls are employed by the hotel however they do not receive a salary.
 When they are not on stage they hang out with their male customers buying them drinks or garlands of flowers regarded as a respect for their nice performance or really just another way of tipping.
 They’ll go with you if you pay them.